 11. The aim must be to get non-EU net migration back down to below 100,000 a year.
 Non-EU net migration has averaged 190,000 over the last ten years.
 In 2014 it was an estimated 197,000.

-12. The next government must also address the issue of free movement of labour within the EU.
+12. To reduce net migration free movement of labour within the EU must be addressed.
 This migration more than doubled over the course of the last Parliament and now stands at over 170,000 a year.
 It is likely to remain high in the medium term (see here).
 While the principle of free movement is one that all member states sign up to, the European Union was until 2004, not only a smaller group of countries but a group that was also at similar levels of wealth.
 Today the European Union comprises 28 hugely different countries with a significant wealth disparity between the richest and poorest.
 In 2013 the UK had a GDP per capita of €29,600 (around £23,700) compared to Bulgaria at €5,500 (around £4,400).
 This creates a massive economic incentive to migrate from poorer to wealthier countries.
 There were no such disparities when the Treaty of Rome was signed or even when the UK joined, in 1973.

-14. A further negotiating objective should be to ensure that EU migrants in the UK are subject to UK immigration law on non-EU family members.
-As EU rules stand, EU citizens are not subject to these rules, thus, absurdly, placing them in a more favourable position to that of British citizens when it comes to sponsoring a non-EU spouse and non-EU family members (see here).
+14. The deal does include useful changes to the immigration rules for family members.
+As EU rules currently stand, EU citizens are not subject to UK Immigration rules on non-EU family members, thus, absurdly, placing them in a more favourable position to that of British citizens when it comes to sponsoring a non-EU spouse and non-EU family members (see here).

 16. More British citizens leave the UK than return each year.
-This means that foreign immigration is to some extent offset by net British emigration which has averaged around -60K in recent years.
+This means that foreign immigration is to some extent offset by net British emigration which has averaged around 60,000 a year in recent years.
 This is not however in the government’s control.

 17. Net migration from within the EU plus that from outside the EU needs to be brought down to about 130,000 a year.
 Allowing for British net migration of about 60,000 a year brings total net migration to the target level of between 50K and 70K a year.